WHICH HOSPITALS ARE ALREADY WORKING TOWARDS SUSTAINABLE HEALTHCARE?

 The University of California’s Living Green program, is just one example of the progress towards sustainability in the healthcare sector.

-Washington Hospital also presents another bold example of how sustainability can be achievable in healthcare.
+In this video, Washington Hospital presents much more detail on how sustainability can be achievable in healthcare (30 mins).

 Some outstanding resources are now available from many different organisations to support and promote sustainable healthcare.
 For example, Climate for Health have put together an outstanding suite of free resources.
 Other organisations playing a key role are the Global Green and Health Hospitals, Practice Greenhealth, the UK’s National Health Service and Sustainable Development Unit, as well as Australia’s own Climate and Health Alliance, boasting diverse membership from Australia’s peak medical and health organisations.

 For every tonne of carbon dioxide avoided, countries could save an average of $46 in health costs (refer also Our Uncashed Dividend: the Health Benefits of Climate Action, 2012).

 JOIN A LEARNING NETWORK – GGHH

 The Global Green and Health Hospitals (GGHH) network has been formed to bring together health organisations that are committed to reducing their environmental impact and promoting environmental health worldwide.
 GGHH is a virtual community for hospitals, health systems and organisations around the world — currently across 53 countries.
 Most healthcare sustainability challenges are common despite different cultural contexts – so if you have a problem, someone in the network has probably already solved that problem and is willing to share how.
 A global group of experts are also on hand to provide advice and resources.
 GGHH focuses on a comprehensive environmental health agenda featuring 10 action areas associated with: waste, energy, harmful chemicals, buying safer and more sustainable products, water, transport, food, pharmaceuticals, buildings and leadership.
 The ‘Agenda’ is available for downloading in four languages.